 Magnet for Pollinators

 Aside from attracting hummingbirds, Orange Cigar Plant is a favorite of butterflies and honeybees.
-Planting it increases backyard buzz as well as productivity due to excellent pollination.
+It's one of many Cupheas grown by FBTS for beauty as well as backyard buzz.
+By attracting pollinators, Cupheas increase garden productivity.
 But similar to the Salvia genus, Cupheas don't attract deer.

 The glossy, light green foliage has egg-shaped leaves with pointed tips and margins fringed with tiny hairs.
 However, during flowering season Orange Cigar Plant is so floriferous that you may be more focused on the blossoms than the handsome greenery.